boechat107/boechat107.github.io/_posts/2018-08-15-unix-shell-for-data-science.md

 ## man

-`man` is also another assistant program.
+`man` is also another auxiliary program.
 It provides an interface to reference manuals of almost all UNIX commands.
 The image below shows the result of checking the manual of `man` itself (`man man`).